Note: The blog post Apache Kafka Supports 200K Partitions Per Cluster contains important updates that have happened in Kafka as of version 2.0.

 The end-to-end latency in Kafka is defined by the time from when a message is published by the producer to when the message is read by the consumer.
 Kafka only exposes a message to a consumer after it has been committed, i.e., when the message is replicated to all the in-sync replicas.
 So, the time to commit a message can be a significant portion of the end-to-end latency.
 By default, a Kafka broker only uses a single thread to replicate data from another broker, for all partitions that share replicas between the two brokers.
 Our experiments show that replicating 1000 partitions from one broker to another can add about 20 ms latency, which implies that the end-to-end latency is at least 20 ms. This can be too high for some real-time applications.

-Note that this issue is alleviated on a larger cluster.
+Assuming a replication factor of 2, note that this issue is alleviated on a larger cluster.
 For example, suppose that there are 1000 partition leaders on a broker and there are 10 other brokers in the same Kafka cluster.
 Each of the remaining 10 brokers only needs to fetch 100 partitions from the first broker on average.
 Therefore, the added latency due to committing a message will be just a few ms, instead of tens of ms.

 As a rule of thumb, if you care about latency, it’s probably a good idea to limit the number of partitions per broker to 100 x b x r, where b is the number of brokers in a Kafka cluster and r is the replication factor.